 In the UK alone, there are 386 new cases per year of Hodgkins Lymphona (just one type of cancer on Amy’s list) in people between Between 10 and 24 years old – sadly, young people are especially vulnerable to it).
 Over the course of 6 years, you might consider that it would be possible to find examples of those who have come into contact with artificial turf surfaces on a regular basis.
 That doesn’t prove that their cancer was caused by it.

-But the list has got people understandably concerned.
+Coach Griffith’s list had got people understandably concerned.
 Especially when you see it being reported in a rather dramatic way.
 Cancer is no laughing matter, and even the idea that artificial turf could be linked to it is unsettling.
-The media, of course have latched onto the opportunity for a headline and haven’t exactly helped present the topic with much balance.
+But Washington State Department of Health have shown that the number of people on that list isn’t, in itself, a cause for any panic.

 How can we know for sure if there’s any cancer risk?

-Yes, some studies have already been done, but no study has looked at long term exposure to crumb rubber, which might occur through inhilation, ingestion, or contact with open wounds.
+Even though some initial studies have been done there hasn’t yet been one that has looked at long term exposure to crumb rubber, which might occur through inhilation, ingestion, or contact with open wounds.

 The recent publicity has at least achieved one thing: it has raised the debate again with the US EPA (Environmental Protection Agency), who are now taking this matter very seriously and are going to report back with a more detailed investigation.

 That’s good news for all of us playing on these surfaces.
 We need a more thorough study giving us a definitive study on the safety of these surfaces, given that they’re used by millions of people every week.

 Should I stop playing on these surfaces until we know more?